 GC workshops are 3 year efforts and should be organized by a diverse team of conveners with a clear schedule and specific goals and topics for the 3 years.
 Each GC workshop will introduce the topic to the CEDAR community in the plenary session in the first year and provide updates in the 2^{nd} and 3^{rd} , and a summary after year 3.
+GCs are required to provide a quantitative assessment of community engagement each year, such as how many people joined the GC effort over the course of the project.
 GCs do need to submit workshop proposals each year, but are guaranteed two time slots.